Renato de Andrade

 What is your plan when you graduate?

-“After I graduate I am planning to get a job here in Australia, working in a consulting role (in the environmental sustainably industry) or as a sustainability manager/planner.”
+“After I graduate I am planning to get a job here in Australia, working in a consulting role (in the environmental sustainability industry) or as a sustainability manager/planner.”